Thread-local storage: Windows implementation

 The application programming interface (API) function TlsAlloc can be used to obtain an unused TLS slot index; the TLS slot index will then be considered 'used'.

 The TlsGetValue and TlsSetValue functions are then used to read and write a memory address to a thread-local variable identified by the TLS slot index.
 TlsSetValue only affects the variable for the current thread.
 The TlsFree function can be called to release the TLS slot index.

 There is a Win32 Thread Information Block for each thread.
 One of the entries in this block is the thread-local storage table for that thread.

-TlsAlloc returns an index to this table, unique per address space, for each call.
-Each thread has its own copy of the thread-local storage table.
-Hence, each thread can independently use TlsSetValue(index) and obtain the specified value via TlsGetValue(index), because these set and look up an entry in the thread's own table.
+Each call of TlsAlloc returns a unique index into this table.
+Each thread can independently use TlsSetValue(index, value) and obtain the specified value via TlsGetValue(index), because these set and look up an entry in the thread's own table.

 Apart from TlsXxx function family, Windows executables can define a section which is mapped to a different page for each thread of the executing process.
 Unlike TlsXxx values, these pages can contain arbitrary and valid addresses.
 These addresses, however, are different for each executing thread and therefore should not be passed to asynchronous functions (which may execute in a different thread) or otherwise passed to code which assume that a virtual address is unique within the whole process.
 TLS sections are managed using memory paging and its size is quantized to a page size (4kB on x86 machines).

 Such sections may only be defined inside a main executable of a program - DLLs should not contain such sections, because they are not correctly initialized when loading with LoadLibrary.